 Florida Poly reviews applications for admission holistically, meaning we align admissions or selection processes to take into consideration applicants' experiences, attributes, and academic metrics as well as the value an applicant would contribute to learning, practice, and teaching.
-Of course, students must meet the FL BOG state minimum requirements.
+Of course, students must meet the Florida Board of Governors state minimum requirements.

 Students who are determined to be a good fit for Florida Poly should seek to demonstrate their true self through the application process.
 Certainly, the courses you have enrolled in and the grades you've received in high school are important.
 However, there are other important attributes we'll consider.
 This is what we want to see from a student who is admitted:

 There will be math.
 Lots of it.
 We like to say the mathematics is the foundation of STEM and we love it, but it doesn’t always like us back.
 Higher-level mathematics demands abstract thinking and problem solving skills we hold dear.
 Preparing yourself for academic success means accumulating skills in high school that will help you be successful in college: strong performances in algebra, geometry, algebra 2, and even pre-calculus or calculus.

 The core curriculum for first-year students is more than math.
 In fact, your first year involves core STEM course that will help you dive into the various academic opportunities at Florida Poly and provide you with valuable insight into career paths.
 That exploration is key to your success and will help you to be confident in your critical thinking, to hone your problem-solving skills, write well, and express yourself in these courses and in your future endeavors.